KorfLab/spitfire/README.md

 requires access to your home directory, the job may fail.
 For this reason **never use your home directory**.
 Instead, put _stuff_ in your `/share/korflab/home/username` directory.

+To determine how much space you have available, use `df`.

+	cd /share/korflab
+	df -h .

+This will report the size of the partition and how much is in use.
+If you want to know exactly how much is in each project directory (for example), use `du`.

+	du -h -d 1 /share/korflab/project

 ## Setting up your home ##